 I’m current on my rent, but my Landlord has informed me that I must vacate; can they do this?

-No. Unless there is a material breach of the lease or the premises are unfit for occupancy, a Landlord cannot currently require you to move.
-Governor David Ige’s State of Emergency Proclamation(s) automatically activates the provisions of section 127A-30(2) of the Hawaii Revised Statutes, which states, that “no Landlord shall terminate any tenancy for a residential dwelling unit in the area that is the subject of the proclamation…except for a breach of a material term of a rental agreement or lease, or if the unit is unfit for occupancy”.
+No. Unless there is a material breach of the lease involving health or safety conditions or the premises are unfit for occupancy, a Landlord cannot currently require you to move.
+Governor David Ige’s State of Emergency Proclamation(s) automatically activates the provisions of section 127A-30(a)(2) of the Hawaii Revised Statutes, which states, that “no Landlord shall terminate any tenancy for a residential dwelling unit in the area that is the subject of the proclamation…except for a breach of a material term of a rental agreement or lease, or if the unit is unfit for occupancy”.
+Pursuant to Governor Ige’s Tenth Supplementary Proclamation, non-payment of rent is excluded from the exception.

-A state of emergency terminates automatically sixty days after the issuance of a proclamation of a state of emergency or by a separate proclamation of the governor, whichever occurs first.
+A state of emergency terminates automatically sixty days after the issuance of a proclamation of a state of emergency or by a separate proclamation of the Governor, whichever occurs first.
 The date of termination may be extended by a new proclamation.
+Currently, the Proclamations are due to continue through August 31, 2020.

 Do I still have to pay my rent?